Elf Munch! The favorite snack inside Santa’s workshop! Want to have some and experience fun and the delicious taste of these festive Elf Munch?

 Once the butter is melted down, add in the six cups of marshmallows and stir.
 That last part is the key; you need to stir the mixture regularly to avoid it sticking to the bottom of the pan and burning.
 Remember, too, that you are not trying to boil the mixture.
 The stovetop just needs to be hot enough to get a good, even melt going.
 And once the mixture is melted and mixed through, there’s no need to keep cooking it.

 When your marshmallow mixture is ready, it is time to add in the green food coloring.
-Just remember the important principal of using any food coloring: a little goes a long way.
+Just remember the important principle of using any food coloring: a little goes a long way.
 You should not expect to need more than two or three drops for this recipe.

 If you are interested in a food coloring that does not include some of the nasty chemicals found in other brands, try Watkins brand food coloring.
-They make their food coloring without any artificial dye, but works just as well as other brands.
+They make their food coloring without any artificial dye but works just as well as other brands.

 I use green for my Elf Munch mix – but you can use any color you want.
 Try making a batch of red and a second batch of green for a really festive looking mixture!